AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

     - Click __Photo/Video__, to share a video post
        1. Select a video file.
        2. Add a caption.
-3. Select any one of the following privacy options:
+3. Select one of the following privacy options:
     * Public
     * Friends
     * Only me